Configure Environment Variables

 AWS_REGION: us-east-1

-Environment variables defined under terraform, helmfile, or packer apply to all components of that type:
+Environment variables defined under terraform, helmfile, packer, or ansible apply to all components of that type:

 # stacks/orgs/acme/plat/prod/_defaults.yaml